fchirigati/fchirigati.github.io/_pages/about.md

 Awards and Honors
 ------

+* **Invitation to <a href="https://www.heidelberg-laureate-forum.org/" target="_blank">the 7th Heidelberg Laureate Forum</a>**: Only the 200 most qualified young researchers are given the opportunity to attend the Heidelberg Laureate Forum, an event where young researchers can personally meet the winners of the most prestigious prizes in Computer Science and Mathematics.
 * **<a href="https://sigmod.org/sigmod-awards/sigmod-best-demonstration-award/" target="_blank">Honorable Mention, SIGMOD 2017 Best Demonstration Award</a>**: our demo *Querying and Exploring Polygamous Relationships in Urban Spatio-Temporal Data Sets* received a honorable mention (8 out of 31 demos).
 * **<a href="http://db-reproducibility.seas.harvard.edu/awards/" target="_blank">SIGMOD 2017 Most Reproducible Paper Award</a>**: our paper *Data Polygamy: The Many-Many Relationships among Urban Spatio-Temporal Data Sets* was selected one of the most reproducible papers across several criteria of the SIGMOD 2016 papers.
 * **SIGMOD 2017 Student Travel Award**